alkem-io/alkemio/docs/technical-design.md

 All interactions with the Server are via a set of APIs / services exposed by the platform, and actions are authorised based on the account associated with the user.
-* **Authentication & Authorisation**: Supporting multiple Authentication Providers, and managing User authorisation once they have a valid session.
+* **Authentication & Authorization**: Supporting multiple Authentication Providers, and managing User authorization once they have a valid session.
 * **GraphQL API**: This is the interface to the platform for all data exchange.
 * **Storage Handler**: To manage the different types of storage to be used by the platform.
 Manage the different platform identities (users, ecoverse, challenges, projects, teams, etc)
 * **Identity, Wallets & Smart Contracts Handler**: Typically DIDs are stored as part of a users or identity registry in a decentralized network as part of a Smart Contract state.
 To reduce the potential dependency with an external blockchain network it could be possible to store the DID and DDO in the general purpose database where the key is the DID and the value is the DDO content.
 Similarly, initially wallets associated with an identity would be stored in the database but could be later moved to another type of storage.